JosefPelz/ISF_TouchDesigner/README.md

 ## Usage
 Open a .toe file from the ISF/TouchDesignerProjects folder on a windows machine with CUDA enabled GPU.
 Press shift+r to reset the simulation.
 Press F1 to go into *perform mode*
 Press esc to leave *perform mode*
+In *perform mode* you can use your mouse to pan the camera.

 The interactive_prescribed_velocity.toe expects you to go into *perform mode*.
 The simulation will then react to mouse movement.

+Most relevant parameters can be found in the (red colored) *ISF* component under the *General* tab.

 ##
 Please don't publish any results without my permission.